ntgiang/dotfiles-ubuntu/README.md

 ## Tweaks

 * Instead of terminal execute tmux
+* Terminator settings allow to copy text opon selection
 * Upon selecting a text (terminal, etc.) have it automatically copied into the clipboard using clipit:
   * Right click / Preferences / Settings : check: Use Primary selections and Synchronize clipboards
+  * Though, this works, it means that every selected text gets automatically copied to the clipboard.
+It's bothersome during coding.
 * Create shortcut for Shutter
   * Go to Settings.
 Select Keyboard and then shortcuts.
 Under custom shortcuts add a new entry with:
   * Name: Shutter Selection, Command: shutter -s
   * Then assign shortcut: shift+alt+5
+* Ubuntu has a habit to always start bluetooth.
+Disable with:
+  * sudo vim /etc/rc.local
+  * Add line: rfkill block bluetooth